microsoft/PowerPlatformConnectors/certified-connectors/SkyPointCloud/readme.md

 You will need the following to proceed:
 * A Microsoft Power Apps or Power Automate plan with custom connector feature
-* An Azure subscription
-* The Power platform CLI tools

 ## Supported Operations